 3. Roughly 12 career changes happen in a woman’s lifetime.

-4. Men with a higher education change 11.6 jobs.
+4. Men with a higher education change 11.9 jobs during their lifetime.

-Men with bachelor’s degrees switch their career paths less than those who only graduated high school.
-In contrast, women with only a high school diploma change jobs more often than those with a college education.
+Men with bachelor’s degrees switch their career paths less frequently than those who only graduated high school.
+In contrast, women with higher education change jobs more often than those with a high school diploma.